 When an eLearning course is underperforming, there are a number of elements that could be going wrong, but the eLearning development team that designed it doesn't necessarily have to start from scratch.
-There are four areas that most commonly run into trouble, and revisiting the course and making improvements in these areas can significantly maximize the performance of the course.
-When it comes to getting high quality courses, little changes can make a big difference.
-Our suggestion: try to focus on improving one thing at a time.
-Don’t try to make all changes at once.
-Improve one area of the course and then work on the others.
+There are four areas that most commonly run into trouble, and revisiting the course and making improvements in these areas can significantly improve the performance of the course.

 This post will help you improve those key areas of your course and start moving toward better eLearning.

 A surprising number of eLearning courses still exhibit clip-art from the 1990s, or offer shaky, low-quality video with poor sound.
 The visuals of a course will shape the users' impressions and attitudes when approaching it, and if the course looks cheap, outdated, or unprofessional, learners won't trust the quality of the content.

 The design and layout of the course may also need improvement.
 During eLearning development, many designers try to make the screens more dynamic and interesting, but this can result in a cluttered and confusing appearance.
 Pages should be streamlined and anything that doesn't enhance the learner's experience with the content should be removed.